Label Words are Anchors: An Information Flow Perspective for Understanding In-Context Learning: Label Words are Anchors

 \subsection{Deep Layers: Information Extraction}

-We further validate the second part of our hypothesis, i.e., the model extracts the information from label words to form the final prediction.
-We examine the correlation between the attention distributions on the label words of the target position and the model's final prediction.
+We proceed to validate the latter part of our hypothesis that the model extracts information from label words to form the final prediction.
+We denote the sum of the attention matrices in the $l$-th layer as $A_l$.\footnote{Here we sum up the attention matrices of all attention heads in the $l$th layer for convenience of analysis.} In deeper layers, we find a strong correlation between the attention distributions on the label words of the target position, represented as $(A_l(q,p_1),..., A_l(q,p_C))$, and the model's final prediction, affirming our hypothesis.
+The experimental setup mirrors that discussed in \S~\ref{para:experimental_settings_shallow}.